A world-renowned orchestra

 The Royal Stockholm Philharmonic Orchestra was founded in 1902 and Konserthuset Stockholm has been its home since 1926.
 The orchestra gives around 100 concerts annually and participates in the festivities associated with the Nobel Prize Award Ceremony.

 Noted for its ambitious programming, composer festivals with contemporary music and pioneering work on a more gender balanced repertoire, the Royal Stockholm Philharmonic Orchestra is very much present in today’s music life.
-It has made itself an international name through extensive touring.
+It has made itself an international name through recordings and extensive touring.
 The German newspaper Die Welt once concluded that the Royal Stockholm Philharmonic is “one of the world’s best orchestras”.

 ”The Konserthuset Play platform offers a digital showcase of the orchestra’s recent outings at home ... an invigorating reminder of what a truly world-class band this is ...”
-Flora Willson/The Guardian (20 April 2020)
+Flora Willson/The Guardian

 Concerts with the Royal Stockholm Philharmonic Orchestra